dwp/aws-pdm-dataset-generation/README.md

 |      123       |     PDM     | 2021-02-11 |    1   | FAILED |    Model    |             | j-1SM0GDS5 | path_to_data/ |

 The cluster will log information resembling the above DynamoDB table.
 If it fails, it will kick off a cloudwatch event that has a target lambda - [dataworks-emr-relauncher](https://github.com/dwp/dataworks-emr-relauncher)
 The retry logic is contained within that lambda as well as more detailed documentation.
+If the failed cluster is restarted it will skip to the failed step and resume from there.